jhuix-js/micromark-extension-gfm-table/readme.md

 This package contains extensions that add support for the table syntax enabled by GFM to [`micromark`][micromark].
 These extensions match github.com.
+It also support the table syntax of headless, multiline head, rowspan marker, colspan (left or right) marker.

 ## When to use this